-Ever heard of eye mites?
+Have you ever heard of eye mites?
 Are you aware of bugs on your Eyelashes?
 One might just be crawling under your face right now!
-There are thousands of species of mites and as far as we know two of those kinds actually live on human faces.
-These Demodex mites aka “eyelash mites” feed on the natural oils produced by the body and especially love the face where they crawl, eat and reproduce.
+There are thousands of species of mites, and as far as we know, two kinds actually live on human faces.
+These Demodex mites, aka “eyelash mites,” feed on the natural oils produced by the body and especially love the face where they crawl, eat and reproduce.

 Research has found that every single adult has face-mites on their face, something which was long suspected but never confirmed.

 German dermatologist Gustav Simon took a deeper look at the mites as he was looking at acne spots under a microscope.
 He had noticed a “worm-like object” with a head and legs.
 Possibly an animal?
 He extracted it, pressed it between two slides, and saw that it moved — definitely an animal.

 Thoemmes had developed a test for Demodex DNA and recruited willing volunteers at “Meet Your Mites” face-sampling events.
 She recruited 253 volunteers and saw the actual mites on 14 percent of them, in line with previous estimates.
 She also checked for mite DNA in 19 adults and found it on all of them.

 Obviously, this is a small and unrepresentative sample, but this clearly shows that visual counts grossly underestimate the proportion of people with mites.
-That, combined with over a century of other studies, strongly suggests that the mites are to faces as smoke is to fire.
+That, combined with over a century of other studies, strongly suggests that the mites are to faces as the smoke is to fire.

 Considering how common these creatures are, there is still so much we don’t know about them.
 We don’t know where our two face-mite species came from, or what their closest relatives are.
 We also don’t know how many other face-mites exist.